betaglot/plantabeta/docs/reference/Eko/EkoTeori/EkoElements/Prep/TrenchPrep.md

 Use landmarks to define the space

-Planters only move around the space above the ground
+Plantors only move around the space above the ground

 <h2>PageTags</h2>